This is an overview and summary of the menu of Carnival Cruise Line’s Fahrenheit 555 Steakhouse.

-PRICE: For $38 per person (gratuities included), you simply cannot beat the value of the Carnival steakhouse, both on land and at sea.
-The same four-course meal would likely cost at least double on land, and $38 is one of the lowest steakhouse rates in the cruise industry.
+PRICE: For $48 per person (gratuities included), you simply cannot beat the value of the Carnival steakhouse, both on land and at sea.
+The same four-course meal would likely cost at least double on land, and $48 is one of the lowest steakhouse rates in the cruise industry.
 (The price went from $42 to $48 in November 2022)

 AMBIANCE: The Fahrenheit 555 steakhouse on Carnival Breeze has the best ambiance of any Carnival steakhouse I’ve dined at.
 The back-lit walls, faux candles, dark carpeting and light-colored furniture set with custom dinnerware and cutlery, work in harmony to set an intimate, relaxed, and elegant mood.

 The lighting makes the restaurant cozy and refined at the same time.
 Though the room is open and tables are set rather close together, the general chatter is never too loud or overbearing to your own conversation.